state call to actioN

 Email addresses for committee members are provided below.
+CASAA is also providing a Sample Message that you are free to edit and send.
 This engagement cannot be automated due to lawmakers restricting communications to constituents only (in spite of the fact that small committees make decisions that affect the entire state).

 - State that you are opposed to HF 991 and any legislation that would make safer alternatives to smoking less affordable.

 - Share your experience with switching to vapor products.
 If affordability compared to continuing to smoke was a motivating factor for trying vaping or other smoke-free products, be sure to include that in your comments.
 Conversely, if the already high initial cost of these products delayed your first purchase, highlight this instead.
 Be sure to include any changes in your health that you’ve experienced as a result of switching to safer nicotine or tobacco products.

 - Taxes on traditional cigarettes are intended to discourage use.
 But, e-cigarettes and other smoke-free tobacco products are estimated to be 98 – 99% less harmful than smoking, discouraging use is counter to the goals of reducing smoking rates.

 - Other governments are taking the exact opposite approach.
 Public Health England (the government public health agency) recently explicitly endorsed a policy of encouraging smokers to switch to e-cigarettes and vapor products (https://www.gov.uk/government/publications/e-cigarettes-an-evidence-update).